common-good/cgmembers-frame/cgmembers/rcredits/misc/config-models/config.json-howto.md

 ### Customizing the Encryption Keys and Passwords

 The example config.json file uses the private/public key pair stored in misc/devkeys/cg.privk (and .pubk) for the "privk" value (Common Good's private key for identifying other devices) and the pair stored in misc/devkeys/v.privk (and .pubk) for "V" encryption.
 The Common Good system actually uses SSL asymmetric encryption/decryption rather than PGP.
-For any system using real data, you will need to choose new keys.
+For development, there is no need to change anything.
+But for any system using real data, you will need to choose new keys.
 Here's how:

-* Install the Common Good system (cgmembers-frame repo) on a development machine.
+## Make new keys

 * Open cgmembers/rcredits/misc/makeKey.php in your browser.
 * Set the first text box to the path to openssl.cnf on your system, which, depending on your system, you may find in /apache/bin, /etc/ssl, /etc/openssl, apache\apache2.4.46\conf, somewhere inside your WAMP/XAMPP/LAMP/MAMP package, or in a system library.
 If you can’t find it, you may need to install openssl using your system’s package manager.
 * Choose no more than about 2048 bits.